mlhartme/stool/DOCUMENTATION.md

 This term is overloaded, depending on the context it may refer to the command line client `sc`, `sc server` in Kubernetes, or the whole Github project.

-### Context

-A *context* specifies a place that can host stages together with the necessary authentication.
-It has a name, an optional token, and a URL pointing to a Stool server. `sc` manages a list of contexts in its client configuration file. `sc` also manages a current context, you can change it permanently with `sc context` or per-invocation with the `-context` global option.

-Advanced note: The concept of a context is similar to `kubectl`s context.

 ### Stage

 A *stage* is a Kubernetes workload, typically running a web application like a Tomcat servlet container (http://tomcat.apache.org) with a Java web application (https://en.wikipedia.org/wiki/Java_Servlet).
 This application is packaged into a Docker image and installed as a
 Helm chart in the current context.
 Stage configuration is the set of Helm values use for this release.

 Technically, a stage is a Helm release -- `sc create` installs a Helm chart, `sc delete` uninstalls it.
 It's also safe to `helm uninstall` instead of `sc delete`.

 A stage is hosted in a Kubernetes namespace, which is identified by a context.
 Every stage has a unique name in that context.
 A stage is referenced by *name*`@`*context* or just the *name* if it's in the current context.
-The stages attached to a workspace are shown in your shell prompt.
-The stage name is part of the application url(s).
 You define the stage name and context when you create the stage, neither can be changed later.

-### Image
+### Application

-A Docker image with various labels.
-An image is uniquely identified by a repository tag.
-However, since a stage implies the repository, Stool usually refers to an image by its tag.
-When building images with Stool, this tag is a number, that's incremented with every build.

-Image labels configure how to handle this image with Stool.
-Available labels:0

-Labels: TODO
+TODO

-* **origin**
-  Specifies where the image came from, e.g. a git url, Maven like
-      git:ssh://git@github.com/mlhartme/hellowar.git
+### Context

+A *context* specifies a place that can host stages together with the necessary authentication.
+There are proxy contexts and local contexts.
+A proxy context has a name, an optional token, and a URL pointing to a Stool server.
+A local context is a Kubernetes context whose name is prefixed with `local-`.
+Pro

+`sc` manages a list of proxy contexts in its configuration file. `sc` also manages a current context, you can change it permanently with `sc context` or per-invocation with the `-context` global option.

+Advanced note: The concept of a context is similar to `kubectl`s context.

 ### Workspace

-A workspace is a list of stages associated with the current directory tree.
+A workspace is a list of stages referenced by a workspace name.
+Use workspace if you regularly run commands on the same list of stages.

-You'll typically work with workspaces like this: you have a checkout of the sources of one or multiple applications of yours.
-If the source code is Java, you build and deploy the image with something like `mvn clean deploy`.
-Not that you generally have to deploy it because the a local Docker image is not available on a deparate Kubernetes cluster.
-To get a stage with that image, run `sc create`, which also creates a workspace with the newly created stages.
-You work with your stage (e.g. build it with `sc config` or `sc publish`), and when you're done, you clean up with `sc delete`.
-You can also use `sc attach` to work with existing stages, and `sc detach` to remove stages from a workspace without deleting them.

-Technically, the workspace is stored in `.backstage/workspace.yaml`

-The current workspace used by a Stool command is determined by searching the working directory and it parents for a workspace file.

-Instead of using workspaces, you can also use `sc` with an explict `-stage <name>` command instead.

-### Current stages and stage indicator

-The *current stages* are the stages referenced by the current workspace.
-Unless otherwise specified, stage commands operate on the current stages.

-The stage indicator `> somestage@context <` is displayed in front of your shell prompt, it lists the current stages.
-The context is omitted if it's the current context.

-If you create a new stage, Stool creates a new workspace and attaches it to the newly created stage(s).
-If you `cd` into a different workspace, the stage indicator changes accordingly.
-You can explicitly change the attached stage with `sc attach` and `sc detach`.
-The stage indicator is invisible if you have no current workspace.
+Add stages to workspace by passing a workspace to `sc create` or with `sc attach`.
+Remove stages from workspaces with `sc detach` .

 ### Settings